-The Paramedic Program is a 46 Credit Hour Certificate program that is designed for students who are interested in pursuing careers in advanced emergency care.
+The Paramedic Program is designed for students who are interested in pursuing careers in advanced emergency care.
 As of July 1, 2020, the U.S. Department of Education has implemented (Regulation 34 CFR 668.43 (a) (5) (v)) which requires Blue Ridge CTC's Paramedic program to provide a list of all states where our curriculum meets state educational requirements for certification.
-The National Registry Paramedic certification is a requirement for initial state licensure in all states except Montana, where it is optional, and New York and North Carolina, where alternate entry is available.
+The National Registry Paramedic certification is a requirement for initial state licensure in many states.
+A few states such as Montana, New York, and North Carolina may have alternate entry.
 Students should contact the state Department of EMS in the state they would like to be initially certified for more specific information.